 - Participants will meet five times over the course of the fall semester.

 - Each meeting will include lunch and discussion of a set of common readings relevant to the day’s topic.

 - Participants will be encouraged to attend lectures by Baylor and visiting faculty at various times throughout the year.

 - The Graduate School will provide lunch and reading materials at no cost to the participants.

 Qualifications for Entrance into the Program

 Students in the STEM fields in good academic standing with their department may apply to participate in this program.

-To register for the seminars, contact Alanna Martinez.
+To register for the seminars, contact Dr. Chris Rios.
 Spaces are limited and will be offered on a first come, first served basis.